-If you have a computer that already has Endless OS installed but for some reason wants to re-flash it with a pristine Endless OS image, there is a mechanism to perform this task semi-automatically.
+If you have a computer that already has Endless OS installed but need to re-flash it with a pristine Endless OS image (e.g. of a different version), you can do so semi-automatically with a Reflasher USB drive.

 This is especially useful for deployments that want to reflash a batch of computers that already have Endless OS with a newer or customized version of Endless OS.